mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## So what?
 I already knew this stuff

  * Clear to see that the majority of effort lies outside of the technical realm
+ * First principles distill the non technical skills require to apply DDD

 ## Gain agreement on the problem

  > “If you do not deal directly with the core problem, don’t expect significant improvement.” —Eli Goldratt

- * Sub domains can help with focus
- * Distill the problem domain to find the goal
+ * Distilling large problem into sub domains
+ * Core domain, the goal, or impediment is revealed to give focus.
  * Look for Find interesting problems

+ ### Applying the Theory of Constraints

+ * Intro on TOC

 ### Be clear on how you deliver business value

-  * Core sub domain
-  * Value solutions over software
-  * It’s not about being a code monkey it’s about getting results
-  * Helps to identify if a problem is worth solving / valuable
-  * Look for the money / how does it shift the KPI
+ * Look for the money / how does it shift the KPI / where is the bottleneck to business throughput

-### Applying the Theory of Constraints

-### Delivering Business Outcomes over code output
+ * Delivering Business Outcomes over code output / Value solutions over software /  It’s not about being a code monkey it’s about getting results
+ * IT more than ever is at heart of business success.
+IT people that understand this transforms businesses.
+Seat at the table
+ * IT has a greater amount of power and influence than before.
+New business models can be developed through leveraging technology.
+Teams should act like commercially and be business (domain) focused.

 ## Collaborate on the direction for a solution

 ### Show a professional passion for the problem domain

  * You are a professional.
 You are paid well.
-  * Be humble
  * Be proactive, be curious
-  * Don’t just except mediocrity
+ * Delibertate discovery at the constraint/bottleneck

 ### Don’t focus on requirements collaborate on viable solutions

+ * Requirements assume someone has all the answers - this is a massive fallacy.
+Not about getting requirement.
+Remove problems with business counterparts or show art of the possible, look for opportunities.
+ * Be accountable - Don’t delegate solution design to the business.
+It’s not someone else’s problem, it’s yours.
+ * Domain experts are not system experts.
+Learn and discover with them.
+IT + Domain experts + decision makers = solutions

 ### Learn to Facilitate Problem exploration

+ * Visualise and reveal with Process mapping or event storming big picture
+ * Requires decision makers and domain experts
+ * You don't need to be smartest, need to enable

 ## Gain agreement that the solution solves the core problem